Which Bible Should I Use?

 A study Bible is a Bible that has extensive footnotes, commentaries, maps, outlines of each book, etc. These are simply added to a major version.
 The most popular study Bibles use the NIV text, since it is easy to understand.

-The Thomas Chain Reference Bible has verses linked by topic.
+The Thompson Chain Reference Bible has verses linked by topic.
 (I only examined a TCR on one occasion, for only a few minutes.)

 Scofield Reference Bible